ACCPROJECT/SearchEngine/README.md

 - Find Emails, PostalCodes, Phonenumbers , Weblinks in a webpage using `RegularExpression`.
 - Find all the files containing a word using `Inverted Index`.
 - Find exact and partial match of given word using `TST`.

+##### The paths in various codes need to changed based on local storage systems and filepaths.